 To alleviate its liquidity difficulties, the Company has liquidated some of the assets and the operations of its Sigma business and has extended the payment terms of its indebtedness to the former owners of Welding.
-In addition, due to its liquidity difficulties, the Company has issued, and will likely continue to issue, additional shares of its Series B Convertible Preferred Stock ("Series B Preferred") in lieu of payment of cash dividends on its Series B Preferred, which will dilute the equity ownership and voting power of holders of its Common Stock.
+In addition, due to its liquidity difficulties, the Company has issued, and will likely continue to issue, additional shares of its Series B Convertible Preferred Stock ("Series B Preferred Stock") in lieu of payment of cash dividends on its Series B Preferred Stock, which will dilute the equity ownership and voting power of holders of its Common Stock.
 Nevertheless, the ability of the Company to maintain its current level of operations is subject to the cooperation of its bank lenders and other parties which hold its notes.
-If the Company would have no choice other than to reduce its operations and seek to liquidate certain assets.
+If the Company's bank lenders were to reduce the amounts loaned to the Company, the Company would have no choice other than to reduce its operations and seek to liquidate certain assets.
 Any forced liquidation of assets would likely yield less than the amounts at which such assets are valued by the Company.